In the beginning, there were only a few ways to generate wealth via crypto: either mining tokens or HODLing until the value of your crypto went up.

 - High gas costs (for smaller investments)

 Successful yield farmers often engage in complex investing strategies, using the reward tokens from one pool to invest in another.
-These chains can usually generate a 100-fold increase in rewards.
+These chains can generate a 100-fold increase in rewards.

 Further, there is the issue of opportunity cost.
 If there is a significant movement in the market, traders and HODL investors can move quickly to create a profit.
-But since AMMs do not update prices instantly to reflect the changes in the market, you cannot do the same if your coins are locked in the pool.
+But, since AMMs do not update prices instantly to reflect the changes in the market, you cannot do the same if your coins are locked in the pool.

-To learn more about Yield Farming, crypto ETFs, and staking, and discover the latest news from the blockchain world, consider subscribing to the Bitcoin Market Journal.
+To learn more about Yield Farming, crypto ETFs, and staking and discover the latest news from the blockchain world, consider subscribing to the Bitcoin Market Journal.
 We also have an in-depth guide on investing in ETFs here.